zuplo/zudoku/packages/create-zudoku-app/README.md

 `create-zudoku-app` allows you to create a new Zudoku app within seconds.
 It is officially maintained by the creators of Zudoku, and includes a number of benefits:

-- **Interactive Experience**: Running `npx create-zudoku-app@latest` (with no arguments) launches an interactive experience that guides you through setting up a project.
+- **Interactive Experience**: Running `npm create zudoku-app@latest` (with no arguments) launches an interactive experience that guides you through setting up a project.
 - **Zero Dependencies**: Initializing a project is as quick as one second.
 Create Zudoku App has zero dependencies.
 - **Offline Support**: Create Zudoku App will automatically detect if you're offline and bootstrap your project using your local package cache.
 - **Support for Examples**: Create Zudoku App can bootstrap your application using an example from the Zudoku examples collection (e.g. `npx create-zudoku-app --example my-docs`).